Manaslu Circuit and Tsum valley Trek 21 Days

 • Max.
 Altitude1,300m/4,264ft

 Our Tsum Valley with Manaslu Trek ends here.
-A representative from the Adventure Club Trek will accompany you and see you off at Tribhuvan International airport a few hours before the scheduled flight to your home.
+A representative from the Adventure Club Trek will accompany you and see you off at Tribhuvan International Airport a few hours before the scheduled flight to your home.

-Note: If you still have a few days after the trekking schedule, you might be interested to experience other adventurous activities like jungle safariRafting, Bungee jumping, and paragliding.
+Note: If you still have a few days after the trekking schedule, you might be interested in experiencing other adventurous activities like jungle safari, Rafting, Bungee jumping, and paragliding.
 You may contact the Adventure Club Trek for the arrangement.

 • MealsBreakfast.